Workers' Party of Korea: Kim Il Sung's consolidation of power (1953–1980)

-Kim Jong-il's rule (1980–2011)
+Kim Jong Il's rule (1980–2011)

-With Kim Jong-il's official appointment as heir apparent at the 6th Congress, power became more centralized in the Kim family.
+With Kim Jong Il's official appointment as heir apparent at the 6th Congress, power became more centralized in the Kim family.
 WPK officials began to speak openly about his succession, and beginning in 1981 he began to participate in (and lead) tours.
 In 1982, he was made a Hero of the Democratic People's Republic of Korea and wrote On the Juche Idea.
-While foreign observers believed that Kim Jong-il's appointment would increase participation by the younger generation, in On the Juche Idea he made it clear that his leadership would not mark the beginning of a new generation of leaders.
-The WPK could not address the crisis facing Kim Il-sung and Kim Jong-il's leadership at home and abroad, in part because of the gerontocracy at the highest level of the WPK and the state.
+While foreign observers believed that Kim Jong Il's appointment would increase participation by the younger generation, in On the Juche Idea he made it clear that his leadership would not mark the beginning of a new generation of leaders.
+The WPK could not address the crisis facing Kim Il Sung and Kim Jong Il's leadership at home and abroad, in part because of the gerontocracy at the highest level of the WPK and the state.

-With the death of O Jin-u on 25 February 1995, Kim Jong-il became the sole remaining living member of the Presidium (the highest body of the WPK when the Politburo and the Central Committee are not in session).
+With the death of O Jin-u on 25 February 1995, Kim Jong Il became the sole remaining living member of the Presidium (the highest body of the WPK when the Politburo and the Central Committee are not in session).
 While no member list of the WPK Central Military Commission (CMC, the highest party organ on military affairs) was published from 1993 to 2010, there were clear signs of movement in the military hierarchy during 1995.
-For the WPK's 50th anniversary, Kim Jong-il initiated a reshuffling of the CMC (and the military leadership in general) to appease the old guard and younger officials.
+For the WPK's 50th anniversary, Kim Jong Il initiated a reshuffling of the CMC (and the military leadership in general) to appease the old guard and younger officials.
 He did not reshuffle the WPK Central Committee or the government, however, during the 1990s the changes to its membership were caused mostly by its members dying of natural causes.

-Beginning in 1995, Kim Jong-il favoured the military over the WPK and the state.
+Beginning in 1995, Kim Jong Il favoured the military over the WPK and the state.
 Problems began to mount as an economic crisis, coupled with a famine in which at least half a million people died, weakened his control of the country.
 Instead of recommending structural reforms, Kim began to criticize the WPK's lack of control over the economy, lambasting its local and provincial branches for their inability to implement central-level instructions.
-At a speech celebrating the 50th anniversary of Kim Il-sung University, he said: "The reason why people are loyal to the instructions of the Central Committee is not because of party organizations and workers, but because of my authority."
-Kim Jong-il said that his father had told him to avoid economics, claiming that it was better left to experts.
+At a speech celebrating the 50th anniversary of Kim Il Sung University, he said: "The reason why people are loyal to the instructions of the Central Committee is not because of party organizations and workers, but because of my authority."
+Kim Jong Il said that his father had told him to avoid economics, claiming that it was better left to experts.
 After this speech, the WPK's responsibility to control the economy was given to the Administrative Council (the central government).
-By late 1996 Kim Jong-il concluded that neither the WPK nor the central government could run the country, and began shifting control to the military.
-A constitutional amendment in 1998 later redirected supreme state power in North Korea to the leadership of the military, rather than the WPK.
+By late 1996, Kim Jong Il concluded that neither the WPK nor the central government could run the country, and began shifting control to the military.
+A constitutional amendment in 1998 redirected supreme state power in North Korea to the leadership of the military, rather than the WPK.